 29.7.
-How is SCons Making Its Decisions? the --taskmastertrace Option

-The internal SCons subsystem that handles walking the dependency graph and controls the decision-making about what to rebuild is the Taskmaster.
-SCons supports a --taskmastertrace option that tells the Taskmaster to print information about the children (dependencies) of the various

-Nodes on its walk down the graph, which specific dependent Nodes are being evaluated, and in what order.
+How is SCons Making Its Decisions? the --taskmastertrace Option decision-making about what to rebuild is the Taskmaster.
+SCons supports a --taskmastertrace option that tells the Taskmaster to print information about the children (dependencies) of the various Nodes on its walk down the graph, which specific dependent Nodes are being evaluated, and in what order.